-UPDATE: On December 20, 2018, the provisions of the Pet and Women Safety (PAWS) Act were signed into law as part of the 2018 Farm Bill.
+On December 20, 2018, the provisions of the Pet and Women Safety (PAWS) Act were signed into law as part of the 2018 Farm Bill.
 The PAWS Act establishes a grant program for entities that provide shelter and housing assistance for domestic violence survivors to enable them to better meet the housing needs of survivors with pets.
-The new law also takes the important step of including pets, service and emotional support animals, and horses in federal law pertaining to interstate stalking, protection order violations, and restitution.
+The law also takes the important step of including pets, service and emotional support animals, and horses in federal law pertaining to interstate stalking, protection order violations, and restitution.
 These provisions provide law enforcement with additional tools for protecting victims from their abusers.

 Any member of a household can become a victim of domestic violence: spouses or partners, children, elderly relatives, even companion animals.
 In fact, many human victims are reluctant to leave if they cannot take their pets with them, for fear of what the abuser might do to their pets.
-The PAWS Act will help bridge the gap between the tremendous need for services for domestic violence survivors with pets and the ability of agencies to meet those needs.
+The PAWS Act helps bridge the gap between the tremendous need for services for domestic violence survivors with pets and the ability of agencies to meet those needs.

 The Connection Between Domestic Violence and Animal Cruelty

 According to the 2023-24 AAPA National Pet Owners Survey, 66 percent of all US households—86.9 million homes—include a companion animal.
 In most cases, these companions are cherished members of the family.
 However, when there is violence in the home, it can be directed at the pets as well as the people who live there.
 Pets are often treasured sources of emotional support, unconditional love, and stability for abused partners and children.
 Abusers are well aware of the bond between their victims and their companion animals, and they exploit that bond to control, manipulate, frighten, and punish their victims.
 Because there are few resources for victims with pets, abusers’ threats to harm the pets are often effective, thus locking victims and their companion animals in a cycle of abuse.